Code-Institute-Submissions/CI-MS1-maziau/README.md

     * Care Instructions Located in Navigation Bar.
 * I like the product and would like to follow the store on social media.
     * Social Links located in the footer.

+I would like to thank you for your patience and time reading through all the documentation!
+Hope you discovered, learned or at least enjoyed the project.

+Sincerely,
+Vilmantas Zaleckas.